 When a vacancy occurs on the Board, a majority of the directors then in office may fill the vacancy, or the vacancy may remain open or the size of the Board may be reduced.
-The Board Governance Committee evaluates and recommends to the Board nominees for election to the Board.
+The Board Governance Committee evaluates nominees to the Board to fill any vacancy on the Board.